crismariudenis/DotsAi/README.md

 4.The dots die if they touch the wall
 5.The dots are removed if they touch the goal
-6.The dots recive point every frame if they're near the goal
+6.The dots recive point every frame if they're near the goal 7.The game end when the all dots are dead or the time passed
 ```

 ### The goal of the project is to create an spinning behavious around the target